Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 1

-After his release in 1995, it didn’t take long before he was sentenced to another ten years in prison.
-In 2004, a shooting incident in the Netherlands, where he killed a police officer and seriously injured another, led to his current prison sentence with subsequent preventive detention.
+Back in freedom, he was involved in a shooting in which he killed a police officer and severely injured another, leading to his current prison sentence with subsequent preventive detention.

 Photo / Editing: Chris Bolze